 Changes in name, address, telephone number, parent's or guardian's address are to be reported immediately to both the University Registrar's Office and the Occupational Therapy Assistant Program.
-A Change of Name form must be submitted to the Registrar's Office.
+Log on to myUSI (my.usi.edu) to submit your changes, or visit the Registrar's Office, Rm.
+1075 in the Orr Center, with the new address information.